javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-types/article.md

 There are 7 data types in JavaScript.

-Here we will get the common understanding of them.
-In the next chapters we'll talk about each type in detail.
+In this chapter we'll get the common understanding of them.
+In further chapters we'll talk about each type in detail.

 [cut]